 Character: an owner of a business producing ice sculptures.

-Now that we know more about how to use emotions in B2B marketing, let’s see what emotions you can appeal to in your B2B marketing.
+Now that we know more about how to use emotions in B2B marketing, let’s see what emotions you can appeal to in your B2B lead generation marketing.

 Let’s brainstorm, people!

 Okay, so we need to give this one our proper attention because, well, not every emotion resonates on a business level.

 Here are the best ideas for you.